-HELLO! … The Pages of this website give You a Great Overview, with quite a lot of detailed, useful ideas & techniques, of exactly how David Scott Lynn’s Methods of Let-Go Yoga and the Basics of Physical/Mental Yoga can help YOU in your Practice and/or Teaching. …
+HELLO! … The Pages of this website give You a Great Overview, with quite a lot of detailed, useful ideas & techniques, of exactly how David Scott Lynn’s Methods of Let-Go Yoga as well as the Basics of Physical/Mental Yoga and Yoga Therapeutics can help YOU in your Practice and/or Teaching. …

 We look for a balance between Health, Fitness & Flexibility.
-Yet the Primary Focus of Let-Go Yoga is on DE-Stressing the BodyMInd while DE-Contracting & Balancing the Muscles & Fascia, facilitating activation of the parasympathetic, healing & restorative systems of the body.
+Yet the Primary Focus of Let-Go Yoga is on DE-Stressing the BodyMInd while DE-Contracting & Balancing the Muscles & Fascia, facilitating activation of the parasympathetic nerves, the healing & restorative systems of the body.
 At the root of it all, calming the nervous system & brain.
 That, of course, leads to a calmer mind & emotional state. …

-The “Yang” of SECC (Strength, Endurance, Cardio & Coordination) Fitness are very important (and we do address that, but later!).
-Yet in an over-stressed bodymind and society, most of us need, at least for a while, FAR more balance toward the “Yin.”
-And that is the Primary Focus of DSL’s development of Let-Go Yoga.
-When healthy “Yin” foundations are restored, stabilized, balanced and DE-stressed, we can from there move toward a more “balanced” Yin & Yang — Health / Fitness / Flexibility — exercise program.
+The “Yang” activities of SECC Fitness (Strength, Endurance, Cardio & Coordination) are very important (and we do address that, but later!).
+Yet in an over-stressed individual bodymind and society in general, most of us need, at least for a while, FAR more balance toward the “Yin” side.

 OR, our muscles get over-tight & short, but symmetrically so.
 In such cases, we get overall structural compression.

-BIO-Structural Balancing is a science of discovering and working with those musculoskeletal compressions & imbalances, the Primary Focus being to Structurally DE-Compress & Balance the Psycho-Neuro-Musculo-Fascial & Joint structures of the bodymind.
+BIO-Structural Balancing is a science of discovering and working with those musculoskeletal compressions & imbalances.
+The Primary Focus is to Structurally DE-Compress & Balance the Psycho-Neuro-Musculo-Fascial tissues and Joint structures of the bodymind.

 3. DSL is a big believer that for a truly “wholistic” healing process, “Cross-Training” from a wide range of wholistic health disciplines is highly useful, sometimes necessary.
 For the DSL Method of Yoga/Bodywork/Whole Health Therapeutics, this includes the Principles, Practices & Pathologies from hands-on:

-Added to that is DSL’s life-long exploration, from many very different philosophies & techniques, including both Eastern & Western Perspectives, of what it means to be a human being (philosophy) and how the mind works and influences all our actions, and vice versa (psychology), and the very nature of health & sickness, of well-being & disease.
+Added to that is DSL’s life-long exploration, from many very different philosophies & techniques, including both Eastern & Western Perspectives, of what it means to be a human being (philosophy), how the mind & brain works and influences all our actions, and vice versa (psychology), and the very nature of health & sickness, of well-being & disease.
 We are, of course, especially cognizant of the mental and emotional components of soft tissue pain.

 The above Four Elements are brought together in an Integral, Comprehensive System that, in great part, can be explored and worked with in Physical/Mental & Relational Yoga, and expresses itself in Postural Yoga.
-However it should be noted that in the DSL Method, as was taught by Joel Kramer, the focus is NOT on achieving “Perfect Alignment” in the poses, but using physical/mental yoga as a tool of exploration of who we are as unique human beings, and what we are as human beings as a species.
+However it should be noted that in the DSL Method, and as David was taught by Joel Kramer, the focus is NOT on achieving “Perfect Alignment” in the poses, but using physical/mental yoga as a Tool of Exploration of who we are as unique human beings, and what we as human beings are as a species.